-Ceramic braces are the ideal alternative to metal devices in terms of aesthetics.
+Ceramic braces are the ideal alternative to metal braces in terms of aesthetics.
 But are they the best option from a medical standpoint as well?
 Do they work as well as metal braces?
 In this article, we will provide you with the most important information about ceramic braces, so that you can decide if they are a good option for you.
 Read on to see a brief comparison between ceramic and metal braces, pros and cons, as well as the price range for these devices in the US.
-Find out what are clear ceramic braces, if they take longer, and whether they stain or not.
+Find out what are clear ceramic braces, if they take longer to wear, and whether they stain or not.

 What Are Ceramic Braces?

 Just like metal braces, braces made of ceramic are orthodontic devices that are used to align and straighten teeth.
 They have the same structure as metallic braces.
 The main difference is that the wires they include simulate tooth color.
 The brackets, which are the most noticeable parts of the braces, can be tooth-colored, or even clear.
 They employ the same system and orthodontic principles as metallic braces, but they are less noticeable.

 To get a better idea of the improvements brought on by these dental devices, we would like to point out the main differences between these two types of braces.

 - Clear ceramic braces.
 These braces are made from an aluminum compound that is stain-resistant and durable.
 If you have naturally white teeth, you might want to opt for clear braces.
 The material will be barely visible on your teeth.

 - White ceramic braces.
 Here, white means tooth-colored, since our teeth are not naturally pure white.
 If your teeth are a bit darker, these are the braces for you.

 - Colored ceramic braces.
 If you want to jazz up the way your braces look, and you don’t mind drawing attention toward them, you can get colored braces, which come in many color options.